LoansBot/infra/PRICING.md

 ## Details

-All instances are purchased on a 3 year no-upfront convertible contract.
+Most instances are purchased on a 3 year no-upfront convertible contract.
 S3 prices are based on usage All services run on the default AWS linux AMI.

 All numbers are derived from